WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

 ### Installing Spark Operator

-To install the Kubernets Operator for Apache Spark use the helm repositorie with the command:
+To install the Kubernetes Saprk Operator for the Apache Spark Application, We can use the helm repository with the command:

 ```
 $ helm install spark-series spark-operator/spark-operator --namespace spark-operator --create-namespace --set sparkJobNamespace=spark-processing

 ```

-To validated if the installation is on, test with:
+To validate if the installation is on, test with:

 ```
 kubectl get podes -n spark-operator
 ```

-### Running an Application on Kubenerts
+### Running an Application on Kubernetes

-Write a yaml file with the specification about your application and excute with the following code:
+Write a YAML file with the specifications of your application and execute it with the following code:

 ```
 kubectl apply -f hello-world.yaml
 ```

-You need to change the serviceAccount paramener from yaml model scrit.
+You need to change the serviceAccount parameter from the YAML model script.
 To get the service account in your workspace do:

 ```
 kubectl get serviceaccount -n spark-processing